vankampen92/PROJECT_AB-COVID19_MODEL/README.md

 		+ ~$ ./SEI1I2AAdYR_AGE_MPOP -y0 3 -HN 4 -n 1 -v0 12 -G0 1 -G1 1 -tn 50 -t0 0.0 -t1 50.0 -t4 0 -tR 10 -tE 0.1 -xn 0 -xN 10000 -G2 1 -G3 0.0 -G4 50.0 -G5 1 -G6 0.0 -G7 7000.0 -H2 2.5 -H0 0.01 -H1 0.3 -H9 0.0001 -H37 0.001 -H38 0.05 -H39 0.2

+	The code depends on some libraries in ./Library  and ./Definition_Error_Model subdirectories.
+You will notice that you need to generate these libraries before making 'make MODEL=SEI1I2AAdYR_AGE_MPOP'.
+If you do it before, gcc will not find these libraries.
+Also, the code is linked to R libraries.
+You may remove these R links or install R in your system.
+I recommend this 2n option.
+This will allow you to create shared libraries that, then, can be called as standard R funcions from RStudio, for example.
 The code generates a bunch of stochatic realizations (-tR 10) and presents one output variable (-n 1), thi is, the epidemic curve of the detected infection (-v0 12) across 4 (-HN 4) local populations with 4 age classes conntected by individual migrations.
 These are represented on a plot as they are produced.

 ### Contribution guidelines ###